koljapluemer/inspirationbot/README.md

 Linking to images drives traffic to the site who kindly made the image available, as well as automatically giving credit to the artist (as in the case of linking to *DeviantArt*).
 It also spares this project of quite large storage requirements.

+## Why do links stay the same for 24 hours?

+If every link would redirect to a new random resource every time you click, it's very easy to fall into procrastination and choice fatigue (I tried).
+Instead, the linked resource can be understood as a 'daily challenge'!

 ### I need resources for topic X, can it be added?

 Sure!
 Feel free to [create a PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) or open an issue.